vgcouso/ha-tracker/README.md

   You must adjust these two parameters according to the application used to send the positions and the device on which it is installed.

+- **Accuracy:**
+  - **GPS accuracy (meters):** (Minimum value: 10 meters)
+    - Positions with a GPS accuracy value greater than this parameter are discarded.
+  - **Maximum speed (km/h):** (Minimum value: 100 km/h)
+    - Positions where the speed resulting from dividing space by time is greater than this parameter are discarded.

+  You must adjust these two parameters according to the application used to send the positions and the device on which it is installed.

 - **Sources:**
   - **OwnTracks URL**
     - Only lowercase letters and numbers are accepted.